quadram-institute-bioscience/ADAPT-RNA-seq-Analysis/README.md

 ## Processing RNA-seq data

-To start the processing, move to the source code diretory (src/), and run the wrapper script:
+To start the processing, move to the source code directory (src/), and run the wrapper script:

 ```
 $ cd src/